-Topic Refere nce Description of Changes CHART OF ACCOUNTS BARS Account Export 395200 0, Compe nsation for Loss/Im pairme nt of Capital Assets 3952000, Compensation for Loss/Impairment of Capital Assets Added the following information: Insurance recoveries that are BARS Account Export 313270 0, Afforda ble and Suppor tive Housin g Sales and Use Tax 3132700, Affordable and Supportive Housing Sales and Use Tax A new BARS code 3132700 was assigned to code the sales and use tax authroized by the SHB 1406, Laws of 2019.
+Торіс Refere nce Description of Changes CHART OF ACCOUNTS BARS Account Export 395200 0, Compe nsation for Loss/Im pairme nt of Capital Assets 3952000, Compensation for Loss/Impairment of Capital Assets Added the following information: Insurance recoveries that are related to storm cleanup and are realized, or are measurable and available, in the same year as the related cleanup expenditures should be netted against those expenditures.
+Insurance recoveries that are related to cleanup and are recognized in subsequent periods should be reported as other financing sources or extraordinary items, as appropriate.
+BARS Account Export 313270 0, Afforda ble and Suppor tive Housin g Sales and Use Tax 3132700, Affordable and Supportive Housing Sales and Use Tax A new BARS code 3132700 was assigned to code the sales and use tax authroized by the SHB 1406, Laws of 2019.
 BARS Account Export Depart ment of Health supple ment For BARS codes 5620000 Added the link to the new Department of Health supplement for BARS codes 5620000 which provides the detailed codes.
 BARS Account Export 510000 0 Guidan ce BARS codes 5100000, General government function , these codes should only be used by cities, towns, and counties.
 BARS Account Export 599000 0 Guidan ce BARS codes 5990000, Payments for Refunded Debt , these codes should be used for payments to an escrow agent for refunding debt payments and direct payments of refunded debt (e.g., BANs, refinancing or loans, etc.).
 Note this correlates to current refundings, advanced refundings utilize 5930000 codes.